2003–04 NFL playoffs: AFC: Indianapolis Colts 38, Kansas City Chiefs 31

 After that, Manning led the Colts 71 yards and scored with a 2-yard touchdown pass to Tom Lopienski, giving them a 21–10 lead.
 Once again, the Chiefs drove deep into Colts territory, but this time they failed to score.
 First, Tony Gonzalez's 27-yard touchdown catch was called back by a pass interference penalty, and then Andersen missed a 31-yard field goal attempt.

 The end of the first half briefly interrupted the barrage of scoring, but it quickly resumed in the second.
-On the second play of the half, Holmes' 48-yard run moved the ball to the Colts 22-yard line.
-But on the next play, Indianapolis cornerback David Macklin stripped the ball from Holmes and recovered it.
-After that, the Colts drove to the Chiefs 22-yard line before Kansas City's first key defensive play of the game, defensive tackle Shawn Barber tackling James for a 5-yard loss on third down, forced them to settle for a Mike Vanderjagt field goal, increasing their lead to 24–10.
+On the second play of the half, Holmes' 48-yard run moved the ball to the Colts' 22-yard line.
+But on the next play, Colts cornerback David Macklin stripped the ball from Holmes and recovered it.
+After that, the Colts drove to the Chiefs' 22-yard line before the Chiefs' first key defensive play of the game, defensive tackle Shawn Barber tackling James for a 5-yard loss on third down, forced them to settle for a Mike Vanderjagt field goal, increasing their lead to 24–10.
 But the Chiefs were not about to go down.
 Hall returned the ensuing kickoff 26 yards to his own 44-yard line.
-Then Holmes made up for his earlier mistake by carrying the ball on six of the eight plays of Kansas City's possession, gaining 44 yards and finishing the drive with a 1-yard touchdown run.
+Then Holmes made up for his earlier mistake by carrying the ball on six of the eight plays of the Chiefs' possession, gaining 44 yards and finishing the drive with a 1-yard touchdown run.
 Not to be outdone, Manning responded with five consecutive completions for 57 yards, including a 19-yard touchdown pass to Wayne to put the Colts back up by 14 points.
 But this margin turned out to be short lived; Hall returned the ensuing kickoff 92 yards for a touchdown.

-But once again, the Chiefs defense had no ability to stop the Colts.
+But once again, the Chiefs' defense had no ability to stop the Colts.
 Manning led them on a 10-play, 81-yard drive that ended with James' 1-yard touchdown run with 10:38 left in the game.
 The Chiefs responded with a touchdown of their own, but it took too long.
 By the time Holmes finished the 17-play, 76-yard drive with a 1-yard touchdown run, only 4:16 remained in the game.
 The Colts then put the game away by running the clock down to eight seconds on their ensuing drive.
-This game is known among Chiefs fans in the pantheon of great Chief playoff losses as "The No Punt Game".
+This game is known among Chiefs fans in the pantheon of great Chiefs playoff losses as "The No Punt Game".

 This was the second postseason meeting between the Colts and Chiefs.
-Indianapolis won the only prior meeting.
+The Colts won the only prior meeting.